BLE-LTER/ble-handbook/handbook.md

 Common pitfalls:

 - Forgetting closing tags in docbook formatted abstract/methods
 - Having ampersands "&" in docbook formatted things.
 Very common in references.
 This will result in a "failed to parse" xml error in the very last EML generation step.
-Use "&amp;"
+Escape the ampersand like "&amp;", or if you're reading the rendered version of this markdown, "&amp;amp;".
 - Having less than/greater than signs "</>" in docbook formatted things.

 2. Tables that do reference other tables via FKs but still are relatively simple